 SOC 305.
-Urban Sociology, 3 hours, Fall odd years
+Urban Sociology, 3 hours, Offered periodically

 Examines the historical development of modern cities and the contemporary social problems they engender.

 SOC 309.
 Marriage and Family, 3 hours, Offered periodically

 The family as a social institution and its impact on the life cycle with attention to sex roles, socialization and interactional problems.